 Vladimir Putin Net Worth

-Vladimir Putin net worth: Vladimir Putin is a Russian politician who was born in the Soviet Union and has a net worth of $70 billion dollars.
-Vladimir Putin is currently serving his second term as the President of Russia.
+He was appointed acting Prime Minister of the Government of the Russian Federation by Yeltsin on August 9, 1999, and later that day Putin agreed to run for the presidency after Yeltsin stated his desire to see Putin as his successor.
 His first Presidential term lasted from 2000 – 2008.
 Putin was also Prime Minister of Russia from 1999 – 2000 and again from 2008 – 2012.
 Over the years Putin has earned a very controversial reputation.
 He is frequently criticized by other world leaders and political experts for his handling of human rights and foreign policy issues.
 Many westerners have called the circumstances under which he has continued to hold office in Russia "undemocratic".
 Still, Putin has been fairly popular among the Russian people ever since taking over as President in 1999 following the surprise resignation of Boris Yeltsin.

-Vladimir Putin's Secret Billion Dollar Fortune:
+Vladimir Putin's Secret Billion Dollar Fortune

 During his reign, many Russian insiders and experts believe that Putin has used his power to do a little more than improve life for the common Russian citizen.
 While many previously state-owned industries were privatized, Putin allegedly has used his power to build large secret ownership stakes several multi-billion dollar commodity firms.
 His most vocal critics assert that Putin has leveraged his power to acquire a 4.5% ownership stake in natural gas producer Gazprom, a 37% stake in oil company Surgutneftegas and 50% stake in Swiss oil-trader Gunvor.
 Gazprom alone does over $150 billion in revenue annually, Guvnor does $80 billion and Surgutneftegas over $20 billion.
 Using their most recent market capitalizations, Putin's combined ownership stakes would give him a personal net worth of $70 billion.